marctrem/usbarmory-wiki-fork/Frequently-Asked-Questions-(FAQ).md

 2. the network interface on your USB host, associated to the USB armory (Linux: usbX, macOS/Windows: RNDIS), is correctly set up with the required host address (typically 10.0.0.2 with netmask 255.255.255.0)

-### How do I resize the microSD partition on available images smaller than the total available space ?
+### How do I resize the microSD/eMMC partition on available images smaller than the total available space ?

 A tutorial on how to do this can be found [here](http://elinux.org/Beagleboard:Expanding_File_System_Partition_On_A_microSD).